eddielewis/cyclops/Readme.md

 The config file is called `config.json` and can be edited by the user to change any parameters of the program without editing the code.

 In normal mode, the program will listen for TCP messages or a GPIO to take an image.
 However, in preview mode, the TCP server is disabled and frames are streamed constantly to the client instead.

+## Camera Calibration Scripts
+Scripts for calibrating the camera are located in `cyclops/calibration/`

+## Images
+The `cyclops/images/` contains all the images used for testing the different algorithms